 What are histones?

-Histones are positively charged basic proteins that bind to negatively charged phosphate molecules of DNA.
-There are two major elements in a chromatin i.e. Cell’s DNA and associated proteins.
+Histones are positively-charged basic proteins that bind to negatively-charged phosphate molecules of DNA.
+There are two major elements in a chromatin.
+They are the cell’s DNA and the associated proteins.
 The associated proteins are known as histones.
 Or we can say that chromatin contains proteins called histones.

 Chromatin is a packaging material for DNA.
 If not packed well, it can tangle around itself or get damaged during cell division.
 The size of cells is in micrometers and a DNA can be as long as 3 meters.
 In order to fit such a lengthy structure into a micrometer cell, tight packing is required.

 A DNA molecule wraps around the histone proteins to create tight loops known as nucleosomes.